Sujith3568/sujith-java-test/README.md

 The first employee salary is increased by 10% by calling the increaseSalary() method and sending the 10% as the argument.<br>
 Finally printed both employee details where first employee salary is increased by 10% and the second employee salary remain same.<br>
 To run the code/file <br>
-      In the terminal- 1.    javac SimpleEmployeeClass.java <br>
+      In the terminal:    javac SimpleEmployeeClass.java <br>
-                      then   java SimpleEmployeeClass
+                      then <br>  java SimpleEmployeeClass

 # Task 3: Database Query Simulator
 The getOpenCases() method will take the list of cases as argument and return the list of cases whose status = open.<br>